Take Very Good

 BSD

-Passover can be overwhelming whether at home or away from home---there are nutritional advantages and disadvantages to being at home and or to being in a hotel.
-Wherever you are, you can make the correct choices that make your
+Passover can be overwhelming whether at home or away from home-there are nutritional advantages and disadvantages to being at home and or to being away.
+Wherever you are, you can make the correct choices that make your Passover a nutritional success or disaster!

-We at JDA are grateful for having been afforded the privilege of catering to the specific needs of the Jewish population world wide for more than two decades-- since 1985- We are a nation of highly traditional eaters.
-Every single celebration and landmark life cycle event, whether personal of historical, is established with festive meals.
+We are a nation of highly traditional eaters.
+Every celebration and landmark life cycle event, whether personal or historical, is celebrated with festive meals.

-“Our eating requirements are intimately bound up with our religion, culture, and ethnic identity.
+&ldquoOur eating requirements are intimately bound up with our religion, culture, and ethnic identity.
 A Jewish person with diabetes needs to learn how to navigate their way through all these eating opportunities, and stay in control of their blood sugar levels.

-We are living in a time when, according to alarming new findings from the National Institute of Health, as many as a third of American adults with type 2 diabetes do not even know that they have the disease.
+We are living in a time when, according to alarming new findings from the National Institute of Health, as many as a third of American adults with type 2 diabetes do not even know that they have the condition.
 There is increasing evidence that ethnic groups are at even higher risk than the general population.

 With the re-construction of the food pyramid guidelines, and the information available about the glycemic index, we are now in a much better position to upgrade our daily diets.

-So how do we put this information to work for us on Pesach (Passover)?
+So how do we put this information to work for us on Pesach Passover?

 TIPS TO HELP GET YOU THROUGH PASSOVER PREPARATION, THE HOLIDAY AND BEYOND